openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Parameter 10: AVG_PERIOD

 AVG_PERIOD
-**Units of 5 seconds**

-AVG\_PERIOD determines the time window used to compute an average over the line readings.
+<p&gt<strong&gtUnits of 5 seconds</strong&gt</p&gt <p&gtAVG\_PERIOD determines the time window used to compute an average over the line readings.
 Each unit of AVG\_PERIOD is worth 5 seconds.
 If AVG\_PERIOD = 0 no average is computed and the last sample is returned.
 Note that the maximum average window coincides with the minimum value of MAX\_REP_INTERVAL.
-Also note that a delay of up to the average window can be introduced in returning the measurements (each measurement is returned only when ready).
+Also note that a delay of up to the average window can be introduced in returning the measurements (each measurement is returned only when ready).</p&gt
 Values in the range 0 to 6 may be set.

 The manufacturer defined default value is ```1```.